aspose-total/Aspose.Total-Products/total/en/android-java/conversion/docm-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCM to XLSX in Android Applications or Online App" h2="Export DOCM to XLSX in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a document from one format to another is a common requirement in many applications.
+For example, converting a DOCM file to an XLSX file can be useful when you need to view the data in a spreadsheet format.

+<h2>How Aspose.Total Helps for DOCM to XLSX Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate document manipulation and conversion features into their Android applications.
+It includes Aspose.Words for Android via Java, which is a feature-rich document manipulation and conversion API, and Aspose.Cells for Java, which is a powerful spreadsheet manipulation API.

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOCM to XLSX conversion feature inside your android applications.
-Firstly, you can convert DOCM to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSX.
+Using Aspose.Total for Android via Java, you can easily convert a DOCM file to an XLSX file.
+Firstly, you can use Aspose.Words for Android via Java to convert the DOCM file to HTML.
+Then, you can use Aspose.Cells for Java to convert the HTML to XLSX.
+This process is simple and efficient, and it can be easily integrated into your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}